sagaxdotai/SolariDX/README.md

 Step 1: Get the current DNS host name.

-Step 2: Add the host name to the config file in your .ssh folder.
+Step 2: Add the host name to the "config" file in your .ssh folder.

 Step 3: Open VS Code and click the green icon in the bottom left corner.